Mandelliant/mandelliant.github.io/about.markdown

 ## Anthony Mandelli

-I'm a marketing professional with backgrounds in content strategy and production, social media, CRM systems, analytics, and digital communication.
+I'm a technical content marketer with backgrounds in strategy, social media, analytics, and blockchain tech.
+Currently I work for the cryptocurrency data provider [Coin Metrics](https://coinmetrics.io) as Community Manager.
 In a previous life I was a higher-ed administrator.

 Topics of interest include privacy-preserving technology, digital sovereignty, distributed education, and using language to make tech more accessible.